message/iata/KW.md

 3. Passengers entering or transiting through Kuwait must have a negative COVID-19 PCR test taken at most 72 hours before departure.
 - This does not apply to:
 - passengers younger than 16 years;
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty) at most 9 months before departure;
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty), and received a booster dose of AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty);
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty);
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with Sinopharm, Sinovac or Sputnik V, and received a booster dose of AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty) at most 9 months before departure.
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with Sinopharm, Sinovac or Sputnik V, and received a dose of AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty).
 4. Passengers must install "Shlonik" application on their personal device.
 - This does not apply to:
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty) at most 9 months before departure;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty), and received a booster dose of AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty);
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with Sinopharm, Sinovac or Sputnik V, and received a booster dose of AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty) at most 9 months before departure.
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with Sinopharm, Sinovac or Sputnik V, and received a dose of AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty) at most 9 months before departure.
 5. Suspension of visa on arrival facilities.
 6. Passengers could be subject to home-quarantine for 7 days.
 - This does not apply to:
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty) at most 9 months before departure;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty), and received a booster dose of AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty);
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with Sinopharm, Sinovac or Sputnik V, and received a booster dose of AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty) at most 9 months before departure;
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with Sinopharm, Sinovac or Sputnik V, and received a dose of AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty) at most 9 months before departure;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated more than 9 months before departure, if they take a COVID-19 PCR test upon arrival at their own expense and the result is negative.
 7. Passengers are subject to medical screening.
 8. Passengers with a COVID-19 vaccination certificate issued in Kuwait must present the certificate through the Immune app, or Kuwait Mobile ID app.